oci-landing-zones/terraform-oci-modules-security/vss/README.md

 - [Known Issues](#issues)

 ## <a name="requirements">Requirements</a>

+### Terraform Version >= 1.3.0
+This module requires Terraform binary version 1.3.0 or greater, as it relies on Optional Object Type Attributes feature.
+The feature shortens the amount of input values in complex object types, by having Terraform automatically inserting a default value for any missing optional attributes.

 ### IAM Permissions

 This module requires the following OCI IAM permissions in the compartments where VSS resources (recipes and targets) are managed.